Oracle Grants Accounting Expenditure Settings

-Expenditure settings are a way for rules to be activated in Oracle Grants Accounting (OGA) that, once set, will not allow that type of expenditure to be initiated on the particular project in which the settings have been activated.
-In other words, it’s a way for SPA to help guide the Oracle system to only process the type of expenditures that are allowed on projects based on sponsor or institutional rules or regulations.
+Expenditure settings enable Oracle Grants Accounting (OGA) to block certain expenditure types from being initiated on particular OGA projects.
+It's a way to help guide the Oracle system to only process the type of expenditures that are allowed on projects based on sponsor or institutional terms and conditions, policies or regulations.

 What types of sponsored project accounts currently have these expenditure settings in place?

 DHHS Individual Draw awards: Expenditure settings are applied to prevent accidental draw down of funds on expenses that would typically be considered "unallowable" per the A-21 circulars.
 Expenditure types prevented from posting:

 Membership in Professional Organization

 ARRA (Stimulus) awards: Expenditure settings are applied to prevent accidental draw down of funds on expenses that would typically be considered "unallowable" per the A-21 circulars.Same types listed as in the DHHS Individual Draw awards.